 By Itihaas Singh ’14, Contributing Writer

 The College’s Website Redesign Working Group, composed of faculty, students, and staff, held a townhall-style meeting last Tuesday to discuss upcoming changes to F&M’s website.
-The Group has been working on changing and updating the website since November 2013 with P’unk Ave, a Philadelphia-based web design agency.
+The Group has been working on changing and updating the website with the help of enterprise seo agency since November 2013 with P’unk Ave, a Philadelphia-based web design agency.

 At the meeting, the campus community had the opportunity to voice their suggestions and concerns, as well as hear directly from P’unk Ave.
 According to Srirupa Dasgupta, co-chair of the Working Group, receiving feedback and the input of students and faculty is important to the members of the Group.
 Therefore, a timeline was created to maintain interactions, such as hosting design testing for users and a final design presentation in mid-February and late-February, respectively, as well as hands-on workshops for people who make and manage content decisions on a day-to-day basis.
 Academic departments, staff, and students are particularly encouraged to attend, Dasgupta said.

 “This won’t be a total migration of the website, but it’ll be a rebuild,” said Julia Ferrante, spokesperson for the College.

 Adding on to that, Dasgupta said, “We’ll be reassessing and looking at everything and we are going to be intentional about what content we want to have on the new website and whether it is relevant to the people we are trying to connect with.”

 According to Dasgupta, the new website redesign should materialize by Fall 2014.